dev-dwarf/dev-dwarf.github.io/src/technical/making-a-ssg1.md

     Str8List_pop(&dir, page->base_dir.count);
 }
 ```
 And that's pretty much it for a heavily-idealized version of my static site generator!
 The actual thing can be found @(https://github.com/dev-dwarf/dev-dwarf.github.io on GitHub).
 You may have noticed an unused type field for pages; the real version of the generator has `ARTICLE` pages and an `INDEX` page. `ARTICLE`s have slightly different HTML generated, and the `INDEX` gets a list of links to articles appended to it.
-I don't think its worth writing about these yet as they are very hacked in and I want to change that system soon!
+I don't think it's worth writing about these yet as they are very hacked in and I want to change that system soon!
 However I am pleased with how easy it is to quickly hack in features like those given what I have described here as a base.
 ---
 ##conc Conclusion
 Overall I'm pretty happy with the results of this project so far.
 The up-front time investment was a bit more than using Jekyll (about 4-days of hacking and writing), but for it I have a small, fast, and extendable static site generator tailored to my needs.
 The current version is ~700 LOC, well under the 1000 LOC goal.
 I already hacked in some basic features to write this article, but I'd like to rework these soon.
 In addition, there's quite a few things I'd like to add: